Azure/azure-powershell/src/VMware/VMware.Autorest/docs/Update-AzVMwarePrivateCloud.md

 ### -ExtendedNetworkBlock
 Array of additional networks noncontiguous with networkBlock.
-Networks must be unique and non-overlapping across VNet in your subscription, on-premise, and this privateCloud networkBlock attribute.
+Networks must beunique and non-overlapping across VNet in your subscription, on-premise, andthis privateCloud networkBlock attribute.
-Make sure the CIDR format conforms to (A.B.C.D/X).
+Make sure the CIDR format conforms to(A.B.C.D/X).

 ```yaml
 Type: System.String[]